 - 3.2.1 We received 5 responses from 5 different stakeholders related to the Stansted design concepts.
-Table 5 presents a summary of the feedback and how this has influenced the design. - Feedback was generally in support of the design options.
-3.2.2 - 3.2.3 Two new options were developed as a result of the stakeholder engagement.
+Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback was generally in support of the design options. - 3.2.3 Two new options were developed as a result of the stakeholder engagement, but engaged-upon options were removed due to SME development (see paragraphs 3.3.3 and 3.3.4)